 A head-on collision occurs when two vehicles strike one another while driving in opposite directions.
 These accidents may occur in an intersection or on a straight-away if a driver crosses the centerline.
 They often result in serious injuries.

 You may end up in a rear-end collision if another driver strikes you from behind.
-Drivers who are not paying attention at stop-signs or red-lights may cause rear-end collisions in the Springfield area.
+Drivers who are not paying attention to stop signs or red lights may cause rear-end collisions in the Springfield area.

 Injuries Associated With Springfield Car Accidents

 Car accidents often leave individuals with serious injuries that require extensive medical treatment.
 You may require medical care if you are in a car accident and have:

 - Head, brain, neck, or back injuries

 In many cases, we recommend that you get medical treatment as soon as possible after your accident.
 Waiting to get medical care may allow insurance agents to claim that the accident did not cause your injuries.
 This tactic may allow them to deny compensation for your:

 - Emergency medical expenses